Old Trafford protests: Two arrested after fresh demonstrations before Man Utd vs Liverpool Premier League clash

 A large number of United fans gathered outside the stadium prior to the rescheduled Premier League clash with some setting off flares and displaying banners that expressed discontent with the Glazer family's ownership of the club.

-Both teams' buses arrived safely at Old Trafford - with United getting to the ground several hours early - and the club had stepped up security at the ground in the wake of the protest earlier this month.
+Both teams arrived safely at Old Trafford - with United players getting to the ground several hours early - and the club had stepped up security at the ground in the wake of the protest earlier this month.

+Buses carrying Liverpool players and officials arrived an hour and half before kick-off accompanied by a police escort - one of their official team buses had initially been blocked into a side street by demonstrators in Manchester city centre.

 Greater Manchester Police said in a statement: "We are aware of a protest currently taking place outside Old Trafford football stadium, with a small number of people seemingly intent on disrupting the fixture.